programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ## Introduction

 In part 1 of this lesson we used three.js to create a website featuring a camera and a scene with lights, camera navigation controls and a model.
 In part 2 we will make the model more interactive and as part of this we will make or import the various model components separately.
-The primary goal of thia part is to use three.js to create a webpage featuring a 3D scene with selectable components.
+The primary goal of this part is to use three.js to create a webpage featuring a 3D scene with selectable components.
 Scene creation will involve adding lights, cameras, primitive models (such as spheres and planes), complex models (the pot forms), and controls.
 The models will get materials and/or image textures.
 Concepts such as model groups, scale and visibility, and 3D co-ordinates will be introduced.
-An additional goal of part 2, is to change the webpage into a game by making the models moveable and initally positioned at random places, with the webpage viewer then required to match the vessel to its maker community.
+An additional goal of part 2 is to change the webpage into a game by making the models moveable and initally positioned at random places.
+The user is then required to match the vessel to its maker community by moving it to the correct geographical position.
 A test in the code is run after each time a model is moved, to see if it has been placed in the correct position and successful matches trigger a background colour change.

 ## Setting Up

 In addition to the requirements in part 1, you will need to download the [`/models` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2/models) containing the individual jar models, and the [`/textures` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2/textures) with information about them, from this lesson's [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2).

-Put (or replace) the downloaded models and texture folders in the myscene folder (Figures 1-2).
+Put (or replace) the downloaded models and textures folders in the myscene folder (Figures 1-2).
 Keep the index.html and main.css files that you created in part 1.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-01.png" alt="Screenshot of the VSC editor showing a list of glb files in the expanded models folder." caption="Figure 1.
-File structure for part 2 as shown in VSC, with the models folder expanded." %}
+File structure for part 2 as shown in VSC, with the models folder expanded.
+The index.html file is shown in the main panel." %}

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-02.png" alt="Screenshot of the VSC editor showing a list of jpg files in the expanded textures folder." caption="Figure 2.
-File structure for part 2 as shown in VSC, with the textures folder expanded." %}
+File structure for part 2 as shown in VSC, with the textures folder expanded.
+The texture file Abelam.jpg is shown in the main panel." %}

 If you made autoRotate true, comment out that line (ie add // to the beginning of the line) and also comment out the controls.update in the render function (make sure not to touch the one in the init function).
 In the index.html file from part 1, remove the code that loads the glTF model used in part 1: ie remove